 Learn MoreShow less

-Calmerry is a subscription-based online therapy platform that’s great for those new to online therapy.
-Calmerry offers weekly half-hour therapy sessions with a licensed therapist for $227.96 – $359.96 monthly.
+Calmerry is a subscription-based online therapy platform that could be a great option for those new to online therapy.
+Calmerry offers weekly half-hour therapy sessions with a licensed therapist for $227.96–$359.96 monthly.
 A couple of interesting features of Calmerry are the option to purchase additional therapy sessions for $45 and the access to an AI chatbot called Coa.
 Currently, Calmerry does not accept insurance.

-Calmerry has three subscription plans that are almost identical to the ones Talkspace offers.
-Calmerry has a messaging-only option, which features unlimited texting with your therapist and responses daily, or the option of one live therapy session monthly or four live therapy sessions monthly in addition to the messaging plan.
+Calmerry has three subscription plans that are almost identical to the ones Talkspace offers: A messaging-only option, which features unlimited texting with your therapist and responses daily, or the option of one live therapy session monthly or four live therapy sessions monthly in addition to the messaging plan.

 To learn everything about this platform you can read our detailed review of Calmerry.